surrealdb/kaig/README.md

 ![db schema](./docs/assets/schema.png)

-## Ingesting
+## Loading embedded chunks, graph nodes and edges

-This sample code inserts documents in the vector store, and creates a graph with documents related to keywords.
+This sample code loads documents in the vector store, and creates a graph with documents related to keywords.

 ```python